9 Better Uses For The Giant Robot From 'Real Steel'

 So this movie came out this past weekend about massive fighting robots.
 I don't know the name - I think it was the George Clooney one.

-Because a future where massive humanoid robots that do our bidding is only one really inspired lunatic away from becoming a reality, I decided to compile a list of all the cool things a lunatic could do with a massive humanoid robot.
+That's definitely it.
+I think Ides was the name of the robot.Anyways, this film was set in a curious near-future where competitive fighting is no longer done with fellas in little shorts and is instead done with massive robots who wear no shorts at all.
+The movie presumably goes into some explanation for why robots have entered this role, but not having seen the film, I'm limited to stating that it probably wasn't very convincing.Because a future where massive humanoid robots that do our bidding is only one really inspired lunatic away from becoming a reality, I decided to compile a list of all the cool things a lunatic could do with a massive humanoid robot.
 To ensure accuracy, I accomplished this by standing outside my local mental hospital and shouting questions at the open windows, recording whatever was shrieked back at me.
 After some time with the spell checker, and the removing hateful slurs checkers, I've come up with the 9 most inspired ways to abuse society with a massive robot.
 Hopefully this will inspire some of the lunatics that regularly read this column to get off their probably quite large asses, and invent some massive robots.

-A robot would also look very impressive when parked outside your office, winning you much admiration and prestige.
+#1: CommutingAccording to a survey of commuters, less than 1% of people currently commute to work on the shoulders of an enormous robot.
+But 100% would do so if it was an option.
+"Is it an option?"
+80% of that same group asked the surveyor, seizing him by his lapels.
+The advantages of riding to work on the shoulders of an enormous robot are too obvious to mention, but will at minimum include: - Increased visibility - The ability to use pedestrianized shortcuts - Carpooling lane privileges - Intimidation of tollbooth operators.A robot would also look very impressive when parked outside your office, winning you much admiration and prestige.
 When parked it would also, obviously, be theft resistant, and could also run errands for you while you're at work.
 Truthfully, having a robot for commuting would make you pretty much royalty, a prince among men.

 Prince quite probably already has a massive robot friend which he rides around the house.

 #2: Win Battles Of The BandsAccording to the culture I devoured growing up, many problems in the world are solved by Battles of the Bands.

+Due to popular demand, they would later turn the novel into a movie.But it turns out that Battles of the Bands don't happen much in the real world, and when they do, they're for pretty low stakes.
+A t-shirt advertising the bar the battle is played at is a typical prize, but so is nothing at all.
 That said, given the state of the economy it's not improbable that in the near future most of our incomes will be derived from Battle of the Bands' winnings.
 In those cases, having a massive robot in your band would be pretty useful, given that it would have both the programming to play its instrument consistently, and incredible stage presence.
 Imagine perfectly timed, down to the millisecond, jumps when playing Van Halen's

 #3: Dominate Reality ShowsBecause of some problems society has, for the last decade we've had shows on our televisions where the most objectionable people in the world are put in odd circumstances and forced to compete for money and attention.
 Like the high pitched noise when a television turns on, you can usually detect the presence of these shows from the full body shivers you'll experience when they're airing.

 "This court finds that given the degree to which Tyler was a little shit, a reasonable person would be fully expected to enjoy using a 30 ton robot to beat him.
 Kudos, and case dismissed."